 Brigham and Women’s Hospital (BWH) in Boston has always been at the forefront of innovation on a global stage, providing care and facilitating cutting-edge research.
 BWH is also proud to be a key teaching hospital for the highly acclaimed Harvard Medical School.
 Brigham and Women’s Health Care is the parent corporation for Brigham and Women’s Hospital as well as Brigham and Women’s Faulkner Hospital and the Brigham and Women’s Physician Organization.
 Patients in 120 different countries as well as those from across the United States are served alongside patients in the New England area.
 For BWH, their specialties lie in orthopedics, cardiology and heart surgery, neurology and neurosurgery, cancer, rheumatology, gynecology as well as pioneering research.
 For Dr. Inder specifically, her role has a dual purpose.
-Firstly, she has duties that include overseeing all administrative and hospital responsibilities in addition to her roles in Newborn Medicine.
+As Department Chair, Dr Inder assists with hospital administrative and hospital responsibilities in addition to her roles in Newborn Medicine.
 Alongside this, Dr. Inder is heavily involved with innovative research and compassionate care in the Neonatal Unit.
-She is responsible for leading the team and showing others how to provide the best care possible for high risk infants.
+She is responsible for leading the physician team inspiring the best care possible for high risk infants.

 In her spare time, Dr. Inder goes to spinning classes, but also loves gardening and cooking.
 Most of all, she loves being a mom to her children.
-She is actively involved with charitable organizations such as Square Root Pregnancy Foundation, to which she gives both time and money.
+She is actively involved with charitable organizations such as Square Root Pregnancy Foundation.

 In the next five years, Dr. Inder wants to continue to gain evidence of how to deliver the highest quality system of care for premature babies.
 She also wants to support the development of junior scientists and their subsequent careers to lead on for the future of her field.

 Share this entry